LVPlayground/playground/javascript/features/announce/README.md

 # Feature: Announce
-This is a non-user-facing feature that provides a number of APIs for other features to announce events to players, administrators and those watching on IRC.
+This is a non-triggerable feature that provides a number of APIs for other features to announce events to players, administrators and those watching on IRC.
 All settings, audience checks and formatting will be done as part of this module.